Nuclear technology: Nuclear power

 Nuclear power is a type of nuclear technology involving the controlled use of nuclear fission to release energy for work including propulsion, heat, and the generation of electricity.
 Nuclear energy is produced by a controlled nuclear chain reaction which creates heat—and which is used to boil water, produce steam, and drive a steam turbine.
 The turbine is used to generate electricity and/or to do mechanical work.

 Currently nuclear power provides approximately 15.7% of the world's electricity (in 2004) and is used to propel aircraft carriers, icebreakers and submarines (so far economics and fears in some ports have prevented the use of nuclear power in transport ships).
 All nuclear power plants use fission.
 No man-made fusion reaction has resulted in a viable source of electricity.

 Medical applications

 The medical applications of nuclear technology are divided into diagnostics and radiation treatment.

 Imaging - The largest use of ionizing radiation in medicine is in medical radiography to make images of the inside of the human body using x-rays.
 This is the largest artificial source of radiation exposure for humans.
-Medical and dental x-ray imagers use of cobalt-60 or other x-ray sources.
 A number of radiopharmaceuticals are used, sometimes attached to organic molecules, to act as radioactive tracers or contrast agents in the human body.
-Positron emitting nucleotides are used for high resolution, short time span imaging in applications known as Positron emission tomography.
+Positron emitting nucleotides are used for high resolution, short time span imaging in applications known as positron emission tomography.

 Radiation is also used to treat diseases in radiation therapy.